mohammedX6/poly_bool_dart/README.md

 ## Features

-1.Clips polygons for all boolean operations
+1. Clips polygons for all boolean operations
-2.Removes unnecessary vertices
+2. Removes unnecessary vertices
-3.Handles segments that are coincident (overlap perfectly, share vertices, one inside the other, etc) 4.Uses formulas that take floating point irregularities into account (via configurable epsilon) 5.Provides an API for constructing efficient sequences of operations
+3. Handles segments that are coincident (overlap perfectly, share vertices, one inside the other, etc)
+4. Uses formulas that take floating point irregularities into account (via configurable epsilon)
+5. Provides an API for constructing efficient sequences of operations

 # Resources